IAmJonoBo/n00plicate/docs/onboarding/advanced-contributor-guide.md

 set -e

-echo "🚀 Mimic Design System - Contributor Setup" echo "This will set up your development environment in ~30 minutes" echo ""
+echo "🚀 n00plicate Design System - Contributor Setup"
+echo "This will set up your development environment in ~30 minutes" echo ""